 Boat inspection: Beginning in 2016, boaters in Nebraska will help fund the state’s effort to prevent the infestation and spread of Aquatic Invasive Species (AIS).
 A $5 Aquatic Invasive Species Fee will be added to the three-year boat registrations of Nebraska residents beginning in 2016, to help fund education, prevention and inspection programs.
-For nonresidents, a nonresident boaters’ $15 fee is for the purchase an annual decal.
+For nonresidents, a nonresident boaters’ $15 fee is for the purchase of an annual decal.
 That decal is required of every motorized watercraft registered outside of Nebraska before that craft may be launched from any Nebraska boat ramp.
 The nonresident decal can be purchased at OutdoorNebraska.org or at Nebraska Game and Parks Commission offices in Lincoln, Omaha, Norfolk, North Platte, Alliance, Kearney and Bassett.

 See http://www.protectyourwaters.net for more information “Clean-Drain-Dry” procedures.

 Boat ramp availability can vary through the year due to water level fluctuations.
 Check with the park headquarters at 308-284-8800 for ramp status, or see the pinned post on the Lake McConaughy Facebook page.
 Private tractor services can also assist you with boat launching/towing.